 In fact, interlinking has been proven to be useful for the sites that have a lot of articles.
 When you are starting out, this would seem a bit confusing, but as the content on your site grows, you will find this very easy to do.

-There are several plugins such as Internal Links Generator available too which let you link the keywords automatically in WordPress.
+There are several plugins such as Linkilo available too which let you link the keywords automatically in WordPress.
 This interlinking would not only help you in increasing the page views and reducing the bounce rate but would also help you with the SEO as well.

 2- Creating Useful Content